 Walking Study Corroborates Hippocrates’s Prescriptive Wisdom

-A new study backs up his favorite prescription for health and longevity.
+A recent study backs up his favorite prescription for health and longevity.

 Posted Oct 19, 2017